sadjow/makesure/README.md

   * Nested validations.
   * Validation focused on attributes or general.
   * Validate the entire object and return all the errors.
+  * You can define you own validations functions or use the available node package with validations functions.

 ##  Installation